How To Choose A Credit Card in Australia: Steps & Best Tips

 When choosing a credit card, what should you consider?

-Common factors include the purchase rate, annual fee, interest-free period rules, rewards value, foreign transaction fees, and how you typically repay.
-The best choice depends on how you plan to use the card.
+Common factors include the purchase rate, annual fee, interest-free period rules, rewards value, foreign transaction fees and how you typically repay.
+The best choice depends on how you plan to use the card and your financial circumstances.

 Is it good to have a credit card and not use it?